aiven/devportal/docs/products/kafka/howto/tiered-storage-overview.rst

 Gain a visual understanding of your tiered storage expenses:

 - **Hourly expense**: Visualize your hourly expenses through graphical representation.
-- **Total cost and forecast**: Gain insights into your overall costs and receive a forecast.
-This forecast is an estimate based on your most recent usage patterns and trends.
-It provides an indicative projection and should not be considered as an exact or fixed value.

 Remote storage overview